-If you substitute the word “advocate” for ombudsman it makes it easier to understand.
-Basically the program runs because volunteers go to different Skilled Nursing Facilities to visit with the residents to make sure that their rights are not being violated.
+If you substitute the word “advocate” for an ombudsman, it makes it easier to understand.
+Basically, the program runs because volunteers go to different Skilled Nursing Facilities to visit with the residents to make sure that their rights are not being violated.

 Residents have the right to have care in a timely fashion.
 In other words, if your diaper is dirty, you shouldn’t have to sit in a dirty diaper for hours because the facility doesn’t have enough people to assist you.